 18 out of 28 worked with Ultra Kings Limited, but only 11 worked with China Unicom.
 China Unicom was a little bit faster though.

-Top 7 Best VPN for China
+Top 7 Best VPN for China in 2025

 Below are the best seven VPNs for China based on our hands-on tests.
 The full link to our testing spreadsheet can be found here.